Maeatae

 The Maeatae were a confederation of tribes that probably lived beyond the Antonine Wall in Roman Britain.

 The historical sources are vague as to the exact region they inhabited, but an association is thought to be indicated in the names of two hills with fortifications.
 Near the summit of Dumyat hill in the Ochils, overlooking Stirling, there are remains of a fort and the name of the hill (in Gaelic Dùn Mhèad) is believed to derive from name meaning the hill of the Maeatae.
-The prominent hill fort may have marked their northern boundary, but Myot Hill, near Fankerton, plausibly marks their southern limits.
+The prominent hill fort may have marked their northern boundary.
+The first excavations of Dumyat were led by Dr Murray Cook, who recovered a radiocarbon date from a newly discovered external ditch dating to the 5th to 7th centuries AD.
+Myot Hill, near Fankerton, plausibly marks their southern limits.
 A discussion of two views of the importance of Dumyat and Myot Hill is given in Wainwright.
+There are three other potential Maeatae placenames in Scotland, potentially giving them a territory from Balfron to West Lothian and potentially St Andrews.
+Dunmanyn, Dalmeny, West Lothian (James 2013, :‘P-Celtic in Southern Scotland and Cumrbria: a review of the place-name evidence for possible Pictish phonology’, Journal of Scottish Names Studies 7: 29-78.), Cremannan, Balfron, Stirlingshire (Taylor, S, Clancy, T O, McNiven, P & Williamson, E 2020 The Place-Names of Clackmannanshire.
+Shaun Tyas: Donnington) and Rummond (Rodmanand), St Andrews, Fife (Taylor, S 2009 The Placenames of Fife, Vol. 3 St Andrews and the East Neuk.
+Donnington: Shaun Tyas).